Emory University 1979

-Martin R. Salzman, born and raised in Louisville, Kentucky, enjoyed four years in Boston during his undergraduate studies, then upon commencing law school at Emory University, he planted roots in Atlanta, GA, and in which he has now lived for over 40 years.
+Martin R. Salzman, born and raised in Louisville, Kentucky, enjoyed four years in Boston during his undergraduate studies, then upon commencing law school at Emory University, he planted roots in Atlanta, GA, where he has now lived for over 40 years.

 Graduated from Boston University summa cum laude with a Bachelor of Science in Business Administration, and served as elected President of the School of Management.
 Graduated from Emory Law School with distinction.
-While at Emory, was an editor of Emory Law Journal and published a note in the Emory Law Journal, Pfizer v Gov't of India, which concerned antitrust issues facing drug manufacturers.
+While at Emory, he was an editor of Emory Law Journal.

 - Member, State Bar of Georgia